Chia-Network/chia-docs/docs/guides/nft/nft-bulk-mint.md

    -Wallet ID:             1
 ```

 11. In order to run the bulk minting tool, you will need to have an NFT wallet that is associated with a DID.
 You will need to have some TXCH in order to create this wallet.
-If your requested TXCH has not yet arrived, post your address on the #dev channel on Keybase.
+If your requested TXCH has not yet arrived, post your address on the #chia-development channel on Discord.
 Someone might be able to send some to you.

 In order to create a DID, run the following command (`-n` is for the name of the DID, which can be anything):